mtougeron/k8s-pvc-tagger/README.md

 Images are available on the [GitHub Container Registry](https://github.com/users/mtougeron/packages/container/k8s-pvc-tagger/versions) and [DockerHub](https://hub.docker.com/r/mtougeron/k8s-pvc-tagger).
 Containers are published for `linux/amd64` & `linux/arm64`.

 The container images are signed with [sigstore/cosign](https://github.com/sigstore/cosign) and can be verified by running `COSIGN_EXPERIMENTAL=1 cosign verify ghcr.io/mtougeron/k8s-pvc-tagger:<tag>`

+### Considerations

+This operator needs to Get/List/Watch Persistent Volumes (using ClusterRole)

+If you want to propagate the tags from PVC to PV, you need to add `update` verb.

 ### Licensing